velajua/pytest_maker/README.md

 Where:

-`function_name` is the name of the function to be tested `test_name` is a unique identifier for the test case `args` is a string that represents the arguments to be passed to the function, separated by a dollar sign ($) `expected` is the expected output of the function for the given arguments `outtype` (optional) is the expected output data type `skip` (optional) is a message to skip the test
+`function_name` is the name of the function to be tested.
+`test_name` is a unique identifier for the test case.
+`args` is a string that represents the arguments to be passed to the function, separated by a dollar sign ($).
+`expected` is the expected output of the function for the given arguments.
+`outtype` (optional) is the expected output data type.
+`skip` (optional) is a message to skip the test.
-`fail` (optional) is a message to indicate the test has failed
+`fail` (optional) is a message to indicate the test has failed.
 Note: only one of skip or fail can be used per test case.

 Here's an example input.yaml file: